DJDanl/cpp-docs.pt-br/docs/standard-library/fpos-class.md

 ### <a name="parameters"></a>Parâmetros

-`right` O indicador de posição do arquivo para comparação.
+*à direita* o indicador de posição do arquivo para comparação.

 ### <a name="return-value"></a>Valor de retorno